Achievable logoAchievable logo

 Direction of jump: Vertical

 Instructions: Stand on one leg with the opposite knee bent.
 Use a double arm swing.
-Begin with a countermovement, jump up explosively, pull the knee of the jumping leg to the chest, grasp it with both hands, then release and land on the same foot.
-Repeat with the opposite leg after a rest.
+Begin with a countermovement, jump explosively, and pull the knee of the jumping leg toward your chest.
+Grasp it with both hands, then release and land on the same foot.
+After a rest, repeat on the opposite leg.

 Pike jump